City of Thieves has Kolya talking about how long its been since he had a shit.

 In three different books, including the first, Marco's bad driving is played for laughs, culminating in him driving wildly in a tank.

-The Dresden Files has several, but only one running through several books.
-MacAnally's Pub, the most-commonly used neutral ground for the series' supernatural community, is operated by "Mac", a fellow who brews his own beer.
-It is served warm (which offends American drinking sensibilities) but everyone who tries it for the first time goes through a virtually identical routine: a dubious look at the bottle, a small sip for politeness' sake, a surprised stare at the bottle (often followed by an equally surprised stare at Mac), and a considerably larger pull from the bottle.
+MacAnally's Pub, the most-commonly used neutral ground for the series's supernatural community, is operated by "Mac", a fellow who brews his own beer.
+It is served warm (which offends American drinking sensibilities) but everyone who tries it for the first time goes through a virtually identical routine: a dubious look at the bottle, a small sip for politeness's sake, a surprised stare at the bottle (often followed by an equally surprised stare at Mac), and a considerably larger pull from the bottle.